Attending a protest / Disability / Protest

 • Medical alert jewellery.
 These are usually in the form of bracelets or necklaces.
 They alert health professionals that you have a medical condition if you can’t to speak.

 • Medical emergency information.
 You can add emergency contact information to your phone.
 You can also include information about your conditions and any medication.
 It can be accessed without needing to unlock your phone.
-Note that police have the power to take your phone if you are arrested and therefore whether you want the police to have this information.
-You may choose to use one of the above methods to communicate your medical needs instead.
+Note that police have the power to take your phone if you are arrested, and could access this information.

 Back to top